isc-projects/bind9/doc/arm/reference.rst

         A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
 Its acceptable value might be further limited by the context in which it is used.

     ``fixedpoint``
-        A non-negative real number that can be specified to the nearest one hundredth.
+        A non-negative real number that can be specified to the nearest one-hundredth.
 Up to five digits can be specified before a decimal point, and up to two digits after, so the maximum value is 99999.99.
-Acceptable values might be further limited by the context in which it is used.
+Acceptable values might be further limited by the contexts in which they are used.

     ``path_name``
         A quoted string which will be used as a pathname, such as ``zones/master/my.test.domain``.